Get alerts of updates about «Follow-up of close contacts, quarantine and home isolation»

 Follow-up of close contacts, quarantine and home isolation - advice for healthcare personnel

 Follow-up of close contacts, isolation and quarantine are measures to prevent transmission of the virus that causes COVID-19.
-Isolation and quarantine should be carried out in the most appropriate place, preferably at home.
+Isolation and quarantine shall be carried out in an appropriate place, usually at home.
 When the measures are introduced elsewhere than at home, the same principles apply.

 Home isolation applies to people with confirmed or probable COVID-19 but who do not need to be treated in hospital.

 More information about what home isolation entails, with advice for the patient:

-Home isolation is only appropriate when the living conditions are appropriate with regards to infection control and clinical follow-up.
+Home isolation is only appropriate when the living conditions are suitable.
+If not, a suitable place should be offered to the patient.
 For each patient, the healthcare service should make a plan to ensure that:

 - the patient gets any necessary practical assistance